 - Networking Concepts.
-In simple terms, explains what communications networks are, the benefits they offer organizations, and fundamental concepts such as tandem switching and tandem trunking. - Tandem Switching and Tandem Trunking.
-Expands on the definitions of tandem trunking and tandem switching by showing simple examples of how these features are put into practice in different network configurations using different types of lines/trunks. - Uniform Dial Plan (UDP).
-Introduces the feature that allows system managers in a network to set up a dial plan for reaching extensions at remote networked systems.
+In simple terms, explains what private communications networks are, the benefits they offer organizations, and fundamental concepts such as tandem switching and tandem trunking. - Tandem Switching and Tandem Trunking.
+Expands on the definitions of tandem trunking and tandem switching by showing simple examples of how these features are put into practice in different private network configurations using different types of lines/trunks. - Uniform Dial Plan (UDP).
+Introduces the feature that allows system managers in a private network to set up a dial plan for reaching extensions at remote networked systems. - Centralized Voice Messaging.
+(Release 6.1 and later systems.)
+Adds the capabilities of a centralized VMS/AA in a MERLIN LEGEND Communications system private network.